 - Fluorine atom: 9 electrons (7 valence electrons)

-When these atoms combine with each other, they give off electrons one by one.
-In the diagram, it looks like the following.
+When these atoms combine with each other, they donate one electron each.
+In the figure, it looks like the following.

 When an atom offers up one electron each, the number of electrons is two.
 This means that when a molecule has a covalent bond, there are always two electrons in it.
 And since it is two electrons for one bond, there are four electrons in a double bond.
 In a triple bond, there are six electrons.

-In any case, let’s assume that there are two electrons per bond.
+In any case, consider that there are two electrons per bond.

 How to Write the Lewis Structure: Use It in Conjunction with the Kekule structure

-So how are the states of the molecules bound together described?
+How is the state of molecular bonding described?
 In organic chemistry, the Kekule structure is used in most cases.
 In both high school and college chemistry, the following structural formula is frequently used.

 This structural formula is the Kekule structure.
 When describing the structure of a molecule, it is very easy to represent.
 In the Kekule structure, covalent bonds by electrons are represented by single, double, or triple lines.

-On the other hand, there is also a way to write the Lewis structure.
+On the other hand, there is another way to write called the Lewis structure.
 In the Lewis structure, the structural formula is not expressed as a line, but as a dot.
 The difference between the Kekule structure and the Lewis structure is as follows.

 Think of it as corresponding to two electron pairs for one bond.
 In a double or triple bond, the number of electrons increases by two as the number of bonds increases.

-Note that in the Kekule structure, there is no mention of an unshared electron pair (lone pair).
+Note that in the Kekule structure, we do not write the unshared electron pairs (lone pair).
 On the other hand, in the Lewis structure, electrons are written including the lone pair.
 Therefore, in both water and carbon dioxide, the Lewis structure describes all unshared electron pairs.

 In the actual organic chemical reactions, the Kekule structure is mainly used, but the Lewis structure is also used in combination.
-In addition to the Kekule structure, the dots of electrons are written and how the chemical reaction occurs.
-For this reason, you can think of both the Kekule and Lewis structures as being used extensively.
+In addition to the Kekule structure, we write the electron dots and describe how the chemical reaction takes place.
+For this reason, you can think that both the Kekule and Lewis structures will be used frequently.

 In both organic and inorganic chemistry, the Lewis structure is frequently used.
 It’s not difficult to write, but you must understand the concepts.